 Ending your membership

-You can end your membership in the KOKO fund by filling in a resignation notice.
-If you end your membership in the middle of the year, we will refund the remaining months into your bank account.
-Your end date will be the day on which you inform us that you want to end your membership or a later date specified by you.
+You can end your membership in KOKO by filling in a resignation notice.
+You can fill in the electronic resignation form on our website or, alternatively, send an informal resignation message via eService.
+Your end date will be the day on which you inform us that you want to end your membership, or a later date specified by you.

 NB!
 The membership fee will have to be paid until the end of resignation month.
 Not paying your membership fee does not constitute resigning from the fund.